The Car…

 The Parts

-I like focal speakers, and so I bought the Focal 130AS 5.25″ Component speaker package for the front woofer and tweeters initially (as one of the woofers was blown) from Jonvy auto accessories and got them to install them.
+I like Focal speakers, and so I bought the Focal 130AS 5.25″ component speaker package for the front woofer and tweeters initially (as one of the woofers was blown) from Jonvy auto accessories and got them to install it.
 That took care of the initial problem, so then I started to build up the parts list for the rest of the system.

-I splurged out a bit for this, as the speakers had quite a bit off with a sale at a local audio place – Driving Sound – a bit more than I was going to spend, but I bought them anyway.
-The Focal ES165K 2 way 6.5″ component package.
+I splurged out a bit for this, as the speakers had quite a bit of a discount at a local audio place—Driving Sound—a bit more than I was going to spend, but I bought them anyway.
+The Focal ES165K 2-way 6.5″ component package.
 I also purchased a spacer for them from Sonic Electronics.

 Centre and Front Midrange

-I read some great reviews on the Hertz DCX87.9 3.5″ speakers, so I got some of them, they proved a bit hard to track down in NZ, but eventually found them on the Harvey Normans website online only – they shipped from Australia.
-I bought 2 sets (they come in pairs), so I now have an orphan speaker?! – I’ll find a use for it on some random project.
+I read some great reviews on the Hertz DCX87.9 3.5″ speakers, so I got some of them.
+They proved a bit hard to track down in NZ, but eventually I found them on the Harvey Normans website online only—they shipped from Australia.
+I bought two sets (they come in pairs), so I now have an orphan speaker—I’ll find a use for it on some random project.

 Rear Surrounds

-These speakers were a bit tricky to find as they are an odd size… 2.75″ but find ’em I did – the Kicker 47KSC2704 did the trick.
+These speakers were a bit tricky to find as they are an odd size—2.75″—but find them I did.
+The Kicker 47KSC2704 did the trick.
 I had to buy them from Amazon as no one had them locally.

 Subwoofers

-The stock subwoofer was really crap.
-The magnet was so small, it really was a bit of a waste of time, so I removed it from the enclosure it was in, and replaced it with a Kicker CompRT 8″ subwoofer.
-I had to use a heat gun to melt the enclosure a bit so that it fit the larger magnet, but I got there in the end.
-I also added a bit of polyfill inside, which I’d read was useful for smaller enclosures.
+The stock subwoofer was really poor.
+The magnet was so small that it really was a bit of a waste of time, so I removed it from the enclosure and replaced it with a Kicker CompRT 8″ subwoofer.
+I had to use a heat gun to melt the enclosure a bit so that it would fit the larger magnet, but I got there in the end.
+I also added some polyfill inside, which I’d read was useful for smaller enclosures.

-It sits flat in the boot, and fires downward, takes up less space, as you can put stuff on top of it if you really need too.
+It sits flat in the boot and fires downward, taking up less space, as you can put stuff on top of it if you really need to.

 The Amps and Line Out Converters (LOCs)

-You can’t easily replace the factory amp, Audi – as do a lot of modern cars, have all kinds of CANBUS connectivity and integrate with the car systems to such an extent that it’s difficult (but not impossible – Mobridge have a solution) to replace.
+You can’t easily replace the factory amp.
+Audi—as do a lot of modern cars—have all kinds of CANBUS connectivity and integrate with the car systems to such an extent that it’s difficult (but not impossible—Mobridge has a solution) to replace.

 The McIntosh MC440

-I stumbled over a highly rated vintage 6 channel audiophile car amp, I absolutely had to have!
-The thing goes for serious money on ebay, around 2.5k, and one came up on Trademe for $800, it wasn’t in perfect condition, but I took a gamble on it.
+I stumbled upon a highly rated vintage 6-channel audiophile car amp that I absolutely had to have!
+The thing goes for serious money on eBay, around 2.5k, and one came up on Trademe for $800.
+It wasn’t in perfect condition, but I took a gamble on it.

-It’s a pretty neat amp, class AB, rated for 4 x 50W and 2 x 100W, although after some testing, I realised that one of the channels had a fault, but I was still able to use it as a 5 channel amp.
+It’s a pretty neat amp, Class AB, rated for 4 x 50W and 2 x 100W.
+Although after some testing, I realized that one of the channels had a fault, but I was still able to use it as a 5-channel amp.
 I managed to find the manual online.
-The sound it gives out is pretty impressive, very clear – low distortion.
-The inputs for this amp range up to 3v, so I needed a line out converter.
+The sound it gives out is pretty impressive, very clear, with low distortion.
+The inputs for this amp range up to 3V, so I needed a line out converter.

 Connectors